Portable Generators—Power Where You Need it When You Need it

 120 vs 240 Volts

 Some small generators provide just 120 volts.
 When power needs are light and you won’t run any 240- volt appliances or tools, one or more 120 volt outlets work just fine.
 As the power requirement in watts increases however, 120-volt units become increasingly inefficient.
+Most RV electrical systems are 120-volts while most homes use a combination of 120 and 240 volts.

-If you’re looking at 3000 watts or less, you’re probably fine with a 120-volt generator.
+If you’re looking at RV, Camping, and Other 120-Volt Applications for home use, you’re probably fine with a 120-volt generator.
 Otherwise, choose a generator with 120/240-Volt outlets.

 Low Oil Shutdown